prawinn555/nodejs-sql/README.md

-# Create a simple RESTful CRUD with NodeJS and MongoDB.
+# Create a simple RESTful CRUD service with NodeJS and MongoDB.

 Hi, Welcome to my project.
 Here, you will find example code to create a RESTful service, using the following frameworks